RMLio/rmlmapper-java/README.md

 ### Including functions

-There are two ways to include (new) functions within the RML Mapper
+There are three ways to include (new) functions within the RML Mapper
   * dynamic loading: you add links to java files or jar files, and those files are loaded dynamically at runtime
   * preloading: you register functionality via code, and you need to rebuild the mapper to use that functionality
+  * add as dependency

 Registration of functions is done using a Turtle file, which you can find in `src/main/resources/functions.ttl`